 Books Make Perfect Elementary Music Activities

 Books are a staple in elementary music classes.
-If you have never used TumbleBooks online E-books, click here for more about using TumbleBooks for Elementary Music Classes.
-They have some great titles for music classes including two Joshua Bell stories.
+If you have never used TumbleBooks online E-books, click to see more about using TumbleBooks for Elementary Music Classes.
+They have some great titles for the music classroom including two Joshua Bell stories.
 They even have a series of sing-along books!

 Another book that would be perfect for any time of year, but especially now, is He’s Got the Whole World in His Hands by Kadir Nelson.
 I picked up a “brand new” used copy from an independent bookseller on Amazon at a very reasonable price.
 (There are NO affiliate links here.
 I simply highly recommend this book.)